cbbuaa/FEMU-DIC/README.md

 Please contact Bin Chen (binchen@kth.se) if you wish to contribute code/algorithms to this project, or have question or suggestion.

 ## Citation
 Anyone who uses the code please cite: ``Bin Chen, Bojan Starman, Miroslav Halilovič, Lars A.Berglund, Sam Coppieters, Finite Element Model Updating for Material Model Calibration: Review and Practice Guide.
-(Under Review)``.
+(Minor revision, Archives of Computational Methods in Engineering)``.
 If you need to redistribute the software, please keep the original author information.